silshack/inls161fall2016/_posts/2016-10-17-scripting.md

 ## How to do it?

 In class today, we'll go over some basic scripting.
-We'll use William Shotts' tutorial.Writing Shell Scripts tutorial by William Shotts for next time.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
+We'll use William Shotts' tutorial, Writing Shell Scripts tutorial by William Shotts for next time.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
 LinuxCommand.org.
 Accessed July 6, 2016. http://linuxcommand.org/lc3_writing_shell_scripts.php.' %}

 A basic Bash script is simply a list of commands in a file.
+It's as if you typed them line-by-line after each ones finishes.
 The lines in the file get executed sequentially and then at the end of the file Bash stops, or waits depending on what the file tells it to do.

 ### Execution